 The project manager is responsible for planning, communication with different stakeholders, reporting to senior management, managing issues and risks, and monitoring the progress of the project.

-According to the UK government’s National Careers Service, the average starting salary for a project manager is £20-£30,000 a year, which rises to £30-50,000 a year once they are more experienced.
+According to the UK government’s National Careers Service , the average starting salary for a project manager is around £22,000 a year, which rises to £70,000 a year with experience.

-Presiding over the project manager is the programme manager, who is responsible for the planning of multiple related projects, each run on ground level by a separate project manager.
+A natural career progression for a project manager with experience is the programme manager role.
+This role is responsible for the planning and coordination of multiple related projects, each managed by a project manager.

-Programme managers usually have at least eight years of experience behind them, including senior project management positions and the organisation of large project teams (50-80 people).
+Programme managers usually have at least eight years of experience behind them, including senior project management positions and the organisation of large project teams.